 For nearly 30 years, he directed the National Museum of Kenya, creating a world-class center for the study of human origins.
 As Director of Kenya's National Wildlife Service, he led a successful campaign against poaching of the endangered African elephant.
 After surviving a plane crash that cost him both his legs, he founded an opposition party to combat the corruption of the country's one-party government.
 Subjected to constant harassment, death threats and even beatings by the regime's supporters, he won election to parliament, where he forced reform of Kenya's constitution.

 As a government official, he continued his campaign against corruption in the civil service and secured a resumption of international aid.
-Now retired from politics, he remains a passionate and effective advocate for the environment, for the rights of the disabled, and for the cause of democracy in his beloved Kenya.
+He remains a passionate and effective advocate for the environment, for the rights of the disabled, and for the cause of democracy in his beloved Kenya.
+In his 70th year he returned to government service as Chairman of the Kenya Wildlife Service.